AfnanAbouElwafa/Data-Engineering-Zoomcamp/2-workflow-orchestration/Week2_HW.md

 Write the dataset to a table called `green_taxi` in a schema `mage`.
 Replace the table if it already exists.

-The data exporter block is available here [export_data.py](https://github.com/AfnanAbouElwafa/Data-Engineering-Zoomcamp/blob/main/2-workflow-orchestration/transform_data.py).
+The data exporter block is available here [export_data.py](https://github.com/AfnanAbouElwafa/Data-Engineering-Zoomcamp/blob/main/2-workflow-orchestration/export_data.py).

+## Question 6.
+Data Exporting

+Once exported, how many partitions (folders) are present in Google Cloud?

+* 96
+* 56
+* 67
+* 108